 Weddings are exceedingly expensive, so it’s necessary to cut a few corners and save money where you can.
-Wedding invitations formally announce the date, yet with so many other costs associated to the special day, you may decide on wedding invitation templates rather than splurge.
-However, if you do choose to go with a template, you’ll want know how to go about choosing, composing, and sending.
+Wedding invitations formally announce the date, so whether you decide to splurge on custom wedding invitations or use a template to save money, there are a number of things to consider before sending them out.
+However, if you do choose to go with a template, you’ll want to know how to go about choosing, composing, and sending.

 The choice of font is at your disposal, but you do want invitees to be able to read the lettering.
 Be careful in choosing particular fonts; the size of the invite may influence the legibility of particular letters.
 Particular fonts look great but may begin to lose attractiveness as the type gets smaller.
 View a sample template before ordering or printing your free wedding invitations.